Depth-Oriented Psychotherapy for People Under Sustained Pressure

 -

-• Level 5 Diploma in Clinical Hypnotherapy and Cognitive Behavioural Therapy (in progress)
+Level 5 Diploma in Cognitive Behavioural Hypnotherapy (finishing)

 Is This Work Right For You?

 Choosing a psychotherapist is an important decision.
-This work is structured, depth-oriented and requires a willingness to examine established patterns carefully.
+This work is structured and depth-oriented, and the right fit matters for both of us.

 It may be appropriate if you: